MMMZZZZ/Jellyfin-Migrator/README.md

 * Install [Python](https://www.python.org/downloads/) 3.9 or higher (no guarantee for previous versions).
 On Windows, tick the option to add python to the PATH variable during the installation.
 No additional python modules required.
 * Download/Clone this repository, particularly the jellyfin_migrator.py file.
 * Install your new jellyfin server.
-Check that it's up and running.
+In particular, make sure the webinterface can be reached (a.k.a. the network configuration works) and complete the initial setup.
+It's not strictly necessary to add any libraries, just make it to the homescreen.

 Optional: